Skip to main content

 Supported Travel Policies

-Through the Supported Travel Policies and levy funding, TfWM has provided the additional following support the national statutory minimum:
+Through the Supported Travel Policies, funded through the levy, TfWM has provided additional support beyond that of the national statutory minimum.
+This support includes:

 Child concessions

-• delivered 11.6 million journeys for young people and children (equating to 5% of all bus boardings)
+• Delivers 12.6 million journeys per annum for young people and children during peak travel times (equating to 5% of all bus boardings)

-• enabled over 55,000 young people to access school
+• Enables over 65,000 young people to access school

-• enabled over 10,000 young people aged 16–18 to access training and apprenticeships
+• Enables over 6,000 young people aged 16 – 18 to access training and apprenticeships

-• supported over 2,000 disabled young people to access education
+• Supports over 2,000 disabled young people to access education

 Rail and Metro concessions